Engineering & Advanced Manufacturing

 MONDAY, AUGUST 3 2026 | 8:00 AM

-This unit identifies the training and development required in order that the learner can demonstrate that they are competent in being able to: Use and terminate a range of cables, such as single and multicore cables, screened cables, fire resistant and armoured cables.
+This unit identifies the training and development required in order that the student can demonstrate that they are competent in being able to carry out turning operations on machines such as centre lathe using a range of work holding devices.

 View course